As with most any collectable; one of,

 CSA issues, the temptation is strong to "nudge" a given note

 This is not to say that most dealers over grade.... such is not the

 case.
-Every dealer we know attempts to honestly and accurately describe
+Most dealers we know attempt to honestly and accurately describe

 and grade their material.
 "Grade inflation" is much more pronounced

-at some online auction sites than at an actual paper money show.
+at some online auction sites than at an actual paper money show or website.